-Currency: official currency Aruban Florin (AWG) but USD is accepted everywhere
+Currency: official currency is Aruban Florin (AWG) but USD is accepted everywhere

 Visa: Aruba is an autonomous territory of the Kingdom of the Netherlands.
-Residents of any EU member state, US, Canada, UK, Ireland don’t need a visa to enter the country for short stays.
-Dutch and US national are allowed to stay in Aruba up to 180 days/year.
+Residents of any EU member state, US, Canada, UK, or Ireland don’t need a visa to enter the country for short stays.
+Dutch and US nationals are allowed to stay in Aruba for up to 180 days/year.
 Cruise ship passengers don’t need a visa if they stay less than 24 hours.
-If you are not exempted of the visa, than you need to apply for a Caribbean visa, however this will be valid for all Caribbean islands that belong to the Kingdom of Netherland.
+If you are not exempted from the visa, then you need to apply for a Caribbean visa, however, this will be valid for all Caribbean islands that belong to the Kingdom of Netherlands.
 For the most up-to-date visa requirements, please contact your local embassy or consulate.

 If you are in need of some serious rest and relaxation, then you should consider seriously taking an Aruba beach vacation.
 This small yet adventure-filled island that is part of the Lesser Antilles south of Venezuela is a one-stop-shop destination that has something to offer for any kind of visitor.

 People going on their honeymoon love it because it is possibly the most romantic island in the Caribbean.
 Luxury holidaymakers find it to be a premier destination with its many four- and five-star hotels fronting the legendary Palm Beach and Eagle Beach.
 Culture vultures adore the thriving capital city of Oranjestad where the lively Caribbean vibe meets the Netherlands culture.